British Literature and Its Division Into Various Periods

 The Modern Period

-The modern Period finds its beginning with the start of World War 1.
+The modern period finds its beginning with the start of World War 1.
 Writers started to experiment with the subject matter and brought different styles of writing.
-They included verse writing, narrative style, and Drama.
+They included verse writing, narrative style, and drama.
 Novels like Things Fall Apart indicate modernist concerns.

 Notable literary figures of the Modern Age: